elastic/ecs-dotnet/src/Elastic.CommonSchema/README.md

 ```
 #### Creating an Index Template

-Now we need to put an index template, so that any new indices that match our configured index name pattern are to use the ECS schema.
+Now we need to put an index template, so that any new indices that match our configured index name pattern are to use ECS.

 We ship with different index templates for different major versions of Elasticsearch within the `Elastic.CommonSchema.Elasticsearch` namespace.